Diversity, Equity and Inclusion (DEI) Committee

 Objectives/Goals

-1. Identify partners and existing initiatives whose work we could support, and partners who could help develop, test and support the work coming out of this committee
+1. Identify partners and existing initiatives whose work we could support, and partners who could help develop, test and support the work coming out of this Committee

-1. Assess the diversity of EASE representatives and inclusivity of EASE’s structure and governance and make recommendations to Council about how these could be improved
+2. Assess the diversity of EASE representatives and inclusivity of EASE’s structure and governance and make recommendations to Council about how these could be improved

-1. Monitor and evaluate diversity and inclusion policies and processes used by others in the industry to identify good practice and case studies
+3. Monitor and evaluate diversity and inclusion policies and processes used by others in the industry to identify good practice and case studies.
+Please visit our page DEI Example Policies and Statements to see some examples from leading publishers.
+You can add your own examples by completing this short form.

-1. Produce guidelines (where required) detailing good practice for editors and authors, with case studies from point 4 above
+4. Produce guidelines (where required) detailing good practice for editors and authors, with case studies from point 3 above

-1. Develop and/or link out to other training resources, for example unconscious bias, anti-racism and micro-aggressions.
+6. Develop and/or link out to other training resources, for example unconscious bias, anti-racism and micro-aggressions.